Police: Two arrested after shots fired in Champaign bank robbery

-CHAMPAIGN — Two Champaign teenagers were arrested after a reported bank robbery with shots fired this morning in downtown Champaign, police said.
+CHAMPAIGN — An 18-year-old and a 16-year-old from Champaign were arrested after a reported bank robbery with shots fired this morning in downtown Champaign, police said.

-Authorities were on the scene at Regions Bank around 11:30 a.m.
-Tuesday.
-The bank is located in the 100 block of South State Street just to the south of West Side Park.

-Dakir D. Pickens, 18, of Champaign, and a 16-year-old male were arrested a few blocks from the bank, Champaign Lt.
-Nathan Rath said.
+Lt.
+Nate Rath said about 11:30 a.m.
+Tuesday, officers responded to a report of a robbery at Regions Bank, 111 S. State St., C.

 "Upon arrival, it was determined an armed robbery had occurred with gunfire believed to have been discharged inside the business," Rath said.
 "There were no injuries sustained from the gunfire; however, one employee did receive head injuries after being assaulted by a suspect."